ibm-cloud-docs/codeengine/subscription-tutorial.md

 {: #create-app}
 {: step}

 Create your application called `ping-app` with the [`ibmcloud ce app create`](/docs/codeengine?topic=codeengine-cli#cli-application-create) command.
-This app pulls an image that is called `ping` that is available from public Docker Hub and always has an instances that is running (`--min-scale=1`).
+This app pulls an image that is called `ping` that is available from public Docker Hub and always has an instance that is running (`--min-scale=1`).
 This app logs each event as it arrives, showing the full set of HTTP Headers and HTTP Body payload.
 {: shortdesc}

 ```